JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 * High scalability, can accomodate any number of users by spinning up more EC2 instances and balancing load.

 #### Cons:
-* Expensive, you are paying for the elasticity.
+* Expensive, you are paying for the elasticity/resource availability.
 * Due to the amount of vendor specifity it would be a technical challenge to migrate to another platform.
+* Extreme network complexity unless the site is expecting a very large amount of traffic.

 ### Cloud based website hosting service such as [Amazon Lightsail](https://aws.amazon.com/lightsail/)
 #### Pros:
 * Lower engineering costs, Amazon provideds a per-configured enviroment.
-* Extremely simple management, you don't even need to know how to use SSH.
+* Extremely simple management, the admin doesn't even need to know how to use SSH.

 #### Cons:
-* Low flexability, a pre-configured locked down EC2 instance.
+* Low flexability, Lightsail is basically a pre-configured and locked down EC2 instance.
 * Poor scaling, not as flexable as EC2 or other services.
+* Expensive.

 ## Front-end Language
 Languages should be popular and widespread to better allow future developers to pick up where we left; The use of common languages was requested by the client.

 ### [HTML](https://html.spec.whatwg.org)

-HTML is the standard markup language.
+HTML 5 is the standard modern web markup language.
+It is understood by all modern web browsers by design and is a defacto web standard.

 #### Pros:
-* Easy to use and understand
+* Easy to use and understand, human readable by design.
-* All browers supprt HTML
+* All browers support basic HTML.
-* Most develpment tool support HTML
+* Most develpment tools support HTML.
-* Integrate easily with other languages
+* HTML is a markup language easily modified and analyised by other programs.
-* Display Changes Instantly
-* Search engine friendly
+* Search engine friendly, having accessable and proper HTML is important for SEO.
-* Simple to edit
+* Simple to edit, does not require any sort of compilation or virtual machine to run.
+Changes can be viewed in near real-time.

 #### Cons:
-* Takes time to learn the syntax
+* Takes time to learn the syntax.

 ### [CSS]https://www.w3.org/Style/CSS/Overview.en.html
-CSS is a style sheet language.
+CSS aka cascading Style Sheets is used to transform the raw markup in HTML into a dynamic stylization adjusted based on the users device and the designers intentions.
+It is a defacto web standard.

 #### Pros:
+* Reusable, the same CSS can be applied to multiple HTML files to ensure design consistency.
-* Code can be reused in multiple HTML pages
+* Easy maintenance, an external CSS file can be referenced by multiple HTML files allowing consistent changes throughout a design
-* Easy maintenance
-* Search engine friendly
+* Search engine friendly.
-* Fast webpage loading
+* Fast webpage loading.
-* Printer Friendly
+* Printer Friendly.

 #### Cons:
 * Need to test across multiple browsers for compatibility